 c.
-Shortcomings in the prediction of ecotoxicological properties i.
-Aquatic toxicity
+Shortcomings in the prediction of ecotoxicological properties

-1. Adequacy of studies provided for aquatic toxicity
+- i.
+Aquatic toxicity - i.
+Adequacy of studies provided for aquatic toxicity

 The standard aquatic toxicity test guidelines OECD TG 202, OECD TG 203, OECD TG 210 and OECD TG 211 in combination with the revised OECD Guidance 23, ENV/JM/MONO(2000)6/REV1 applicable to difficult to test substances require that specific conditions listed in each guideline are met to ensure validity and reliability of the conducted test.
-The parameters of these TGs include (among other parameters):
+The validity criteria and/or parameters of these TGs include (among other parameters):